Community planning

 The groups are responsible for identifying actions and integrating Community Plan outcomes into work streams.

 This framework ensures effective collaboration and accountability among various partners.
-You can find out more in the Operating and Governance Framework (PDF 912kb).
+You can find out more in the Partnership's Operating and Governance Framework available on our website.

 Our partners